-However, people who network will always have an advantage over those who don’t.
+However, people whose network will always have an advantage over those who don’t.

 There’s no question that AI will play a big role in the future.
-My guess is that will mean that companies will do a better job matching jobs to candidates.
+I guess that this will mean that companies will do a better job matching jobs to candidates.

 In many cases, that will be good, but for other people, that might feel like more pigeon-holing.